Page experience is paramount to your long-term success as a Shopify merchant. To provide a great page experience, you must:

 Sometimes it is enticing to install a new Shopify app - especially if it is free.
 It might not be an app that you need - it might be an app that you just want to test.

-The issue with having too many apps (that you don’t use) installed, is that each app is running in the background which may hurt your site performance and speed.
+The issue with having too many apps (that you don’t use), is that each app is running in the background.
+This may hurt your site performance and speed.
 So, our advice is to take a closer look at the apps you have installed and ask yourself:

 - How many of these apps do you actually use?